softradix/city-weather/README.md

 ## Installation
 This Web application can be installed with very easy steps:
 - git clone [repository link]
-- composer update
+- composer install
 - In env file set the parameter WEATHER_API_KEY=[OpenWeather API KEY]

 And then this application will be ready to serve

 ## Security Vulnerabilities

 We are not using any cookies in our web application, So there is no vulnerability for users information.
-If you discover a security vulnerability within this application, please send an e-mail to Softradix via [developer@softradix.in].
-All security vulnerabilities will be promptly addressed.

 ## License